thoughtbot/superglue/docs/concepts.md

 `index.json.props`, and respond with the full page's JSON for your next page component to consume.

-## Querying the template
+## Make updates easy

-Any part of your page can be easily updated in as little as a singe line of code.
+Any part of your page can be easily updated in as little as a single line of code.

-For example, here's hows to refresh a chart with a button without any APIs:
+For example, here's how to refresh a chart with a button without any APIs:

 ```jsx
   <a href='/posts?bzq=data.dashboard.key_metrics_chart' data-bz-remote={true} />
 ```

-PropsTemplate powers this interaction.
+[PropsTemplate] powers this interaction.
 Any template you build with PropsTemplate is queryable using a param that you pass to the root node in your `layout/application.json.props`: